 For example, place links to alternate formats at the top of a web page, as opposed to the bottom of the page where they might easily be missed.

-For example, if there’s a link to more information about a certain topic or to a form that needs to be filled in, then this should be available in alternate format.
+For example, if there’s a link to more information about a certain topic or to a form that needs to be filled in, then this should also be available in an alternate format.

 When you must proactively provide alternate formats

 For content involving high-stakes information or services, or where the target audience is disabled people, you must proactively provide alternate formats up front.